Saturday, February 18, 2012

 "Call Letters: About 32 000 documents that declared security aid to immigrants wishing to join the family already established in Brazil.
 The forms and letters facilitated the entry of immigrants who came to work in the country, for proving the existence of a charge for the cost of tickets and food.

 Record enrollment: Documentation that proves the passage of the immigrant hostel.
 Through the last name you can find information regarding the date of arrival, age, family, and others.
-The page of the book contained the record can be viewed in digital format.
+The page of the book containing the record can be viewed in digital format.

 Cartography: Set of maps and plans of colonial settlements, lots, farms, buildings and the Inn of immigrants, accounting for more than 2,800 files.

 Iconographic: Research that provides about eight thousand documents that make up the collection of images.
-Among the materials, are portraits of immigrants, postcards and photographs.
+Among the materials are portraits of immigrants, postcards and photographs.

 Requirements of the Secretary of Agriculture, Commerce and Public Works (SACOP): Documents made by immigrants seeking to obtain a refund for transport costs to the arrival in Brazil.
-Some of these applications requesting advance tickets or served to account for advances.
+Some of these applications requested advance tickets or served to account for advances.

 Newspapers: Provides more than two thousand editions of newspapers in the colonies of immigrants in Brazil, published between the years 1886 and 1987.
 Most titles are in the mother tongue of the immigrant group to which the publication was directed.
 The issues pertain to the collection of the Public Archives of the State of São Paulo, Instituto Italiano di Cultura of São Paulo Institute of History and Geography of Sao Paulo."